yaydede/toolbox/YA_TextBook.md

 # Artificial Neural Networks

 Artificial neural networks (ANNs) are a type of machine learning model that are inspired by the structure and function of the human brain.
 They consist of interconnected units called artificial neurons or nodes, which are organized into layers.
-The concept of artificial neural networks dates back to the 1940s, when Warren McCulloch and Walter Pitts ([1943](https://link.springer.com/article/10.1007/BF02478259)) proposed a model of the neuron as a simple threshold logic unit.
+The concept of artificial neural networks dates back to the 1940s, when [Warren McCulloch and Walter Pitts](https://link.springer.com/article/10.1007/BF02478259) [@McCulloch] proposed a model of the neuron as a simple threshold logic unit.
 In the 1950s and 1960s, researchers began developing more complex models of neurons and exploring the use of neural networks for tasks such as pattern recognition and machine translation.
 However, these early efforts were largely unsuccessful due to the limited computational power of the time.

 It wasn't until the 1980s and 1990s that significant progress was made in the development of artificial neural networks, thanks to advances in computer technology and the availability of larger and more diverse datasets.
-In [1986](https://www.iro.umontreal.ca/~vincentp/ift3395/lectures/backprop_old.pdf), Geoffrey Hinton and his team developed the backpropagation algorithm, which revolutionized the field by allowing neural networks to be trained more efficiently and accurately.
+In [1986](https://www.iro.umontreal.ca/~vincentp/ift3395/lectures/backprop_old.pdf), Geoffrey Hinton and his team [@Rumelhart] developed the backpropagation algorithm, which revolutionized the field by allowing neural networks to be trained more efficiently and accurately.
 Since then, artificial neural networks have been applied to a wide range of tasks, including image and speech recognition, natural language processing, and even playing games like chess and Go.
 They have also been used in a variety of fields, including finance, healthcare, and transportation.
 Today, artificial neural networks are an important tool in the field of machine learning, and continue to be an active area of research and development.

 There have been many influential works accomplished in the field of artificial neural networks (ANNs) over the years.
 Here are a few examples of some of the most important and influential works in the history of ANNs:

-- [Perceptrons](https://psycnet.apa.org/record/1959-09865-001) by Frank Rosenblatt (1958): This paper introduced the concept of the perceptron, which is a type of ANN that can be trained to recognize patterns in data.
+- [Perceptrons](https://psycnet.apa.org/record/1959-09865-001) by Frank Rosenblatt ([@Rosenblatt]): This paper introduced the concept of the perceptron, which is a type of ANN that can be trained to recognize patterns in data.
 The perceptron became a foundational concept in the field of machine learning and was a key catalyst for the development of more advanced ANNs.
-- [Backpropagation](https://www.iro.umontreal.ca/~vincentp/ift3395/lectures/backprop_old.pdf) by Rumelhart, Hinton, and Williams (1986): This paper introduced the backpropagation algorithm, which is a method for training ANNs that allows them to learn and adapt over time.
+- [Backpropagation](https://www.iro.umontreal.ca/~vincentp/ift3395/lectures/backprop_old.pdf) by Rumelhart, Hinton, and Williams ([@Rumelhart]): This paper introduced the backpropagation algorithm, which is a method for training ANNs that allows them to learn and adapt over time.
 The backpropagation algorithm is still widely used today and has been a key factor in the success of ANNs in many applications.
-- [LeNet-5](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf) by Yann LeCun et al. (1998): This paper described the development of LeNet-5, an ANN designed for recognizing handwritten digits.
+- [LeNet-5](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf) by Yann LeCun et al. ([@lecun]): This paper described the development of LeNet-5, an ANN designed for recognizing handwritten digits.
 LeNet-5 was one of the first successful applications of ANNs in the field of image recognition and set the stage for many subsequent advances in this area.
-- [Deep Learning](https://pubmed.ncbi.nlm.nih.gov/26017442/) by Yann LeCun, Yoshua Bengio, and Geoffrey Hinton (2015): This paper provided a comprehensive review of the field of deep learning, which is a type of ANN that uses many layers of interconnected neurons to process data.
+- [Deep Learning](https://pubmed.ncbi.nlm.nih.gov/26017442/) by Yann LeCun, Yoshua Bengio, and Geoffrey Hinton ([@lecun2]): This paper provided a comprehensive review of the field of deep learning, which is a type of ANN that uses many layers of interconnected neurons to process data.
 It has had a major impact on the development of deep learning and has helped to drive many of the recent advances in the field.

 ## Neural Network - the idea
 Both Support Vector Machines and Neural Networks employ some kind of data transformation that moves them into a higher dimensional space.
 What the kernel function does for the SVM, the hidden layers do for neural networks.